OffcierCia/DeFi-Developer-Road-Map/README.md

 ##### Web3 CTF (Capture The Flag)

-- [Capture the Ether](https://capturetheether.com/) - Traditional game consisting of a series of categorized challenges where the user earns points after every succesful challenge.
+- [Capture the Ether](https://capturetheether.com/) - Traditional game consisting of a series of categorized challenges where the user earns points after every successful challenge.
 The goal is to make the `isComplete()` function return true.
 - [Paradigm CTF](https://ctf.paradigm.xyz/)

 #### DeFI